-Communities will be asked to select primary and alternate contact people for their application, preferably from two different organizations.
+Communities will be asked to select two contact people for their application, preferably from two different organizations.
 Each individual will indicate the type of organization with which they are affiliated, such as:

 - Business

-- Community coalition or resident group
+- Community coalition, grassroots, advocacy, or resident group

 - Hospital or health care organization

 - Local foundation

 - Government agency or department

 - School

 - Non-profit community-based organization

 - Community development organization

 Each applicant community will be required to designate a local U.S. governmental entity or tax exempt public charity operating in its community to accept the \$25,000 Prize on the community's behalf, should they win.
 Community partners can decide together how to use the funds to benefit the community; budget reports on Prize expenditures are not required.

+"The introspection involved in writing the application served as a significant motivator for us.
+When we saw on paper how much we actually accomplished it invigorated us to forge forward."

+- Prize applicant

+What Are Judges Looking For?